nivasan1/math-notes/notes.md

     - All of the DB interaction will then be happening in process?
         - Is this better?
  - Con: There will be multiple services all writing to a single DB?
+    - Choice - Migrate to a single DB service for all chains
+## DB Service
+ - DB Service will be serving a grpc interface that super-sets the peersDB interface + val-reg interface
 ## Readings
 ### IBC Paper
 ### Shared Sequencer Set